 iA Writer is my go-to writing and sermon outlining software.
 I write in a format for the internet called markdown, and iA Writer gives me clean interface from which to write.
 Think of it as the exact opposite of Microsoft Word or Mac Pages.
 Clean, simple, and straightforward, I love it for a distraction-free writing and editing environment.

 Audible is well known by now, but I love it so much I gotta put it on the list.
 Books, man, books.
 For me, some books are meant to be read, but other books are perfect for listening.
 Audible does me right.

-Covenant Eyes has improved a lot in 2017, with better iOS capabilities than before.
+Covenant Eyes has improved a lot the past couple years, with better iOS capabilities than before.
 But their Android app is off the hook good.
 If you want to have internet accountability in your life, give Covenant Eyes a go.
 Our Calvary Monterey staff has been blessed by it for years.

 Hemingway is a Mac app I use for editing articles or books I’m writing.
 It helps you create straightforward, intelligible sentences, rather than flowery, complicated sentences.
 Some people don’t want to write like Ernest Hemingway, but some do.
 Personally, I like the straightforward style, so this app is helpful.

 Grammarly is vital to my writing flow.
 Step one, write a rough draft.
 Step two, drop it into Grammarly.
 Step three, listen to Grammarly as it advises you on where you need to clean up your writing.
 Even if you aren’t a blogger or author, but just send out group emails from time to time, you should check this one out.

 Flowstate is a writing application for maniacs.
 You enter in an amount of time (i.e., twenty minutes), hit enter, and it gives you a word processor with a twenty-minute timer in the upper right-hand corner.
 If you stop writing for ten full seconds it deletes all your work and — trust me — you will not find it anywhere on your machine.
 It helps you get into the writing flow state.